WorkerFramework/worker-framework/worker-core.md

  fit, it is worthwhile taking them into consideration to understand the choices made and how it may affect decisions when writing new components for it.

- - A worker receives jobs as a single message from a queue
+ - A worker receives a task as a single message from a queue
  - Each worker may handle multiple tasks at once
  - The input queue is set at start-up time
- - For each single message in, a worker must emit one message
+ - For each single task completed, a worker must emit one message
  - A worker can output a result message, or another task message
  - The workers are stateless, and so can be trivially scaled
  - A worker will not lose requests, and gracefully handle failure
  - A worker will provide metrics and healthchecks
  - Input and output messages are wrapped in a fixed container
  - A worker will not accept any new work if a shutdown is triggered
- - A worker will attempt to finish current work if a shutdown is triggered
+ - A worker will abort its current work if interrupted

  One of the key aspects of a microservice is that it can be scaled up or down to meet demand.
 This is easiest to do when the worker is stateless.
 In essence, this means a worker should not be aware (or need to be aware) of any